 Are you having trouble sleeping at night?
-There are many possible causes, but one that is not discussed nearly enough is how a vitamin deficiency can make it difficult to fall asleep at your normal bedtime.
-Today we are looking at five forms of vitamin deficiency that might explain why you find it so hard to get a full night’s sleep.
+There are many possible causes, but one that is not discussed nearly enough is how vitamin deficiencies can make it difficult to fall asleep at your normal bedtime.
+Today we are looking at five forms of vitamin deficiencies that might explain why you find it so hard to get a full night’s sleep.

 Vitamin D Deficiencies

 Vitamin D is probably the first vitamin supplement that your physician will recommend that you take as part of your recovery plan.
 It is also one of the most commonly diagnosed deficiencies.
 If you are not getting enough vitamin D from your meals or exposure to sunlight, you can feel exhausted throughout the day and still not be able to sleep well.
 Low vitamin D levels have been associated with insomnia as well as other sleep interruptions by researchers who found the deficiency may double the risk of sleeping less than four hours a night.
 In addition to supplements, you can increase your vitamin D intake by eating more fresh fish and vitamin-fortified foods.

 This fatty acid has been found to be essential for the regulation of hormones associated with feelings of stress as well as helping to lower blood pressure and reduce the risk of heart attacks.
 Those taking supplements for Omega-3 have reported an average of one more hour of sleep per night, which can make a big difference in how you feel in the morning.
 You may also be able to get more Omega-3 in your diet by increasing your intake of flax seeds, walnuts, and fortified eggs.